BGS PERSONALISED PROGRAMS: PLAYER FROM PRINCETON and ÁLVARO GARCÍA. TESTIMONIALS.

 “As in many countries, squash in Peru is not the biggest sport; however having an athlete like Diego is definitely helping the sport to grow and be better known around the country and also in South America as a whole.
 In fact our national team is one of the best in South America.”

-Both players, Adhitya and Álvaro, talked with BGS after their respective programs:
+Both players talked with BGS after their respective programs:

 Why a Personalised Program in BGS and Barcelona?

-BGS: Adhitya, how did you find out about BGS and why did you choose BGS as a destination for a winter training personalised program this 2018 Christmas?
+BGS: How did you find out about BGS and why did you choose BGS as a destination for a winter training personalised program this 2018 Christmas during your break from studies at Princeton?

 “I actually found out about the program for the first time through you when I was a junior and then we met at the CSA Team Nationals.
 I decided to come as I felt it was a very unique opportunity to get a taste of pro squash training.”